affinda/affinda-python/docs/models.md

 - `slug`: Required.
 A camelCase string that will be used as the key in the API response.
 - `description`:
 - `annotation_content_type`: Required.
 The different data types of annotations.
-Known values are: "text", "integer", "float", "decimal", "date", "datetime", "boolean", "enum", "location", "json", "table", "cell", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated".
+Known values are: "text", "integer", "float", "decimal", "date", "datetime", "daterange", "boolean", "enum", "location", "phonenumber", "json", "table", "cell", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated".
 - `organization`: Required.
 - `extractor`: Required.
 Uniquely identify an extractor.
 - `multiple`:
 - `no_rect`:
 - `parent`: The identifier of the parent data point if applicable.
 - `children`:
+- `available_data_sources`:
 - `manual_entry`: If true, the model will not be used to predict this data point.
 Instead, the user will be able to manually enter the value in the validation tool.